tomjose1792/CarND-Model-Predictive-Control-Project/README.md

 ### Project Goal and Implementation:

 The project goal is to navigate a vehicle on a track in a Udacity-provided simulator, which actually provides telemetry and track waypoint data, by controlling steering and acceleration values.
-A 100ms latency is also added to counter the lag in implementing the control values.
+A 100 ms latency is also added to counter the lag in implementing the control values.
 The project code, makes use of the IPOPT and CPPAD libraries to calculate an optimal trajectory and associated actuation control values in order to minimize the error with a third-degree polynomial fit to the waypoints taken.
 The optimization considers only a predifned set of waypoints, and predicts a trajectory for that duration based upon a Kinematic model of the vehicle and a cost function based mostly on the vehicle's cross-track error (the distance from the track waypoints and the current position) and orientation angle error.

 #### Note: Project code files in 'src' folder